danielyxie/bitburner/doc/source/netscript/netscriptformulasapi.rst

 ---------------------

-These functions are under the ``formulas.hacknetNodes.`` namespace and available as soon as you acquire Source-File 5-1.
+These functions are under the ``formulas.hacknetNodes.`` namespace and available as soon as you enter BitNode-5 or acquire Source-File 5-1.

 .. toctree::
     hacknetNodeCost() <formulasapi/hacknetNodes/hacknetNodeCost>